 Holme Cultram Abbey was founded for Cistercian monks in 1150, and, like Cartmel, retains the abbey church as the parish church.
 Sadly, this massive sandstone church suffered a huge fire in 2006.
 It is still under restoration, but the disaster has provided the opportunity for the West Cumbria Archaeological Society to excavate the grounds to identify the original cloisters and other features.
 Archaeological work continues this summer, thanks to a grant from the Heritage Lottery Fund.

 St. Catherine’s, near Boot in Eskdale, is splendidly situated against the backdrop of Scafell Pike.
 It has had much renovation, but it is in the traditional Lakes’ barn style, with tiny windows and a low bell tower.
 Its octagonal font is certainly very early, depicting St. Catherine’s wheel and some marigold decorations suggesting a late Roman or early Christian origin.
 A nearby well has been dated to the 6th century, and it is believed to be the site of early baptisms.
-Lake District Cottages in Eskdale
+See our cottages in Eskdale.

 St. Mary’s, Gosforth, is best known for the Norse cross in the graveyard.
 The cross is 14ft high, dates to around 940AD, and shows the crucifixion, stories from Norse myth, and Loki, a Norse devil.
 There are also two 10th century hogback tombstones in the church, shaped like Viking houses of the dead, complete with carved battle scenes.